DanaMW/PowerShell-TuneUp/README.md

 <a><p align=center>It simply gives a count of characters between quotes</p></a>

 - Usage: `countThis "anything you want a count of."`

 ---

-## Cycle-Background

-<a><p align=center>Working on a background script because i have 470 backgrounds and I want to control the minutes between.
-Windows does not seem to display all the images and this stupid thing might help me figure out why.</p></a>

-- Usage: `Cycle-background`

----